Older Patients & Clinical Studies

-“Attitudes toward older patients in clinical trials are changing," says Dr. F. Marc Stewart, medical director at SCCA.
-"We encourage older people to consider clinical trials, since many of our studies use approaches that previously might have been limited to younger patients, but now, due to research advances, are very appropriate for older people.”
+“Attitudes toward enrolling older patients in clinical studies are changing for the better,” said F. Marc Stewart, MD, medical director at Seattle Cancer Care Alliance (SCCA).
+“Many of our studies use approaches that previously might have been limited to younger patients but that now, due to research advances, are very appropriate for older people.”

 Decisions about treatment are personal.
 No matter what your age, if you have cancer or another serious disease, you should consider all available treatment options, including clinical studies.
 Ask your SCCA treatment team about the risks, benefits, and goals of each treatment option to decide which is best for you.
 You may find that a clinical study is the right decision.

 Why It’s Important for Older Adults to Join Clinical Studies

 Worldwide, the population of older adults is increasing.
 Since the greatest risk factor for cancer is age, it is no surprise that the majority of new cancer cases and cancer-related deaths are in people over age 65.
 This is also why experts predict the number of older cancer patients and survivors seeking treatment will increase exponentially in the future.

 Studies of many different cancers have demonstrated that age may be a factor in the tendency for cancer to spread, and older patients may need to take different dosages of medications and may experience different side effects than younger patients.
 Since the course of cancer and the effects of treatment may be different in older people, studies that involve older people with cancer are needed to find the best interventions for this growing population.